Ailuro-Luna/queueing/README.md

 Feedback and contributions are highly appreciated.
 If you have suggestions or want to contribute to the project, please contact one of the authors.

 ## License
-This project is open-source and free to use.
+This project and its contents are proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.
+All rights are reserved by the authors.